slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

     timestamp = message.headers.get('timestamp', None)
     value_raw = message.body.get('value_raw', None)
 ```
-Empty replies can be returned on SlowDash shutdown or connection close by the broker.
+Empty replies can be returned on SlowDash shutdown or when the connection is closed by the broker.

 #### Handling SET/GET/CMD requests (with sending out heartbeats)
 Available only with the async version.